dymmond/lilya/docs/en/docs/context.md

 ## The `RequestContext` object

-This is a very useful object that acts a lazyy loader of the request object without the need of explicitly declaring it inside an handler.
+This is a very useful object that acts a lazy loader of the request object without the need of explicitly declaring it inside an handler.

 !!!
 Danger